visit-dav/visit/src/doc/tutorials/KeyframeAnimation.rst

 Modal analysis is the study of the dynamic properties of linear structures.
 It looks for the natural frequencies of a structure.

-This tutorial demonstrates how to animate the natural frequencies using a sphere that is displaced by a vector field.
+This tutorial demonstrates using animation to view the results of a modal analysis.

 Creating the animation
 ~~~~~~~~~~~~~~~~~~~~~~